airbnb/swift/README.md

 # in your `Package.swift`, but you can provide a custom value with `--swift-version`:
 $ swift package format --swift-version 5.3
 ```

+The package plugin returns a non-zero exit code if there is a lint failure that requires attention.
+ - In `--lint` mode, any lint failure from any tool will result in a non-zero exit code.
+ - In standard autocorrect mode without `--lint`, only failures from SwiftLint lint-only rules will result in a non-zero exit code.

 </details>